Loma Prieta 30 Years Later

 I was in the office at daylight the next morning when I got the call from the head of the San Francisco Recreation and Park Department.
 “How soon can you get your engineers over here?” he asked.

-It turned out that in 1989 structural engineers at Interactive Resources, led by my partner, John Clinton, knew Candlestick park better than anyone.
-San Francisco Mayor Art Agnos tasked Interactive Resources with the responsibility of comprehensively inspecting Candlestick to determine if it was safe enough for the World series to resume.
+It turned out that in 1989 structural engineers at Interactive Resources, Inc., led by my partner, John Clinton, knew Candlestick park better than anyone.
+San Francisco Mayor Art Agnos tasked Interactive Resources, Inc. with the responsibility of comprehensively inspecting Candlestick to determine if it was safe enough for the World series to resume.

-Under direction of Clinton, the entire staff of Interactive Resources swarmed over every inch of the stadium for days looking for critical damage.
-None was found, but surely without the repairs designed and overseen by Interactive Resources for the previous five years, the earthquake damage and subsequent injuries or loss of life could have been catastrophic.
+Under direction of Clinton, the entire staff of Interactive Resources, Inc. swarmed over every inch of the stadium for days looking for critical damage.
+None was found, but surely without the repairs designed and overseen by Interactive Resources, Inc. for the previous five years, the earthquake damage and subsequent injuries or loss of life could have been catastrophic.

 A week later, Clinton submitted his report, and on October 25, 1989, “Mayor Art Agnos of San Francisco, satisfied with the condition of Candlestick Park and Bay Area traffic, gave his final blessing today to the resumption of the World Series on Friday night.”
 (Click here for the entire article from the New York Times)